polkadot-fellows/Evaluations/argument/0xRVE/0001-0xRVE-2026-06-promote-to-rank-I.md

 The pallet-assets precompile had been deviating from the ERC-20 specification by adding to an account's existing allowance instead of replacing it, which I corrected in [#11279](https://github.com/paritytech/polkadot-sdk/pull/11279).
 In [#10920](https://github.com/paritytech/polkadot-sdk/pull/10920) I fixed storage refunds being calculated incorrectly when a contract allocated storage, a bug that caused some refunds to be ignored and others to be double-refunded.
 And in [#12069](https://github.com/paritytech/polkadot-sdk/pull/12069) I fixed the pallet-revive tracer underreporting gas for some transactions, which had been causing indexers and explorers to report the wrong gas usage.

-3. **Security hardening of the precompile surface.**
+3. **Security hardening of pallet-revive.**
-[#11676](https://github.com/paritytech/polkadot-sdk/pull/11676) and [#11715](https://github.com/paritytech/polkadot-sdk/pull/11715) fixed a bug where a malicious intermediary contract was able to act on the caller's assets.
-[#12387](https://github.com/paritytech/polkadot-sdk/pull/12387) fixed a bug where tload and sload were always charged a fixed storage regardless of the actual size of the storage.
-This would allow a malicious actor to spam storage load without paying proportionally.
+In [#11676](https://github.com/paritytech/polkadot-sdk/pull/11676) and [#11715](https://github.com/paritytech/polkadot-sdk/pull/11715) I fixed a bug where a malicious intermediary contract could act on the caller's assets.
+In [#12387](https://github.com/paritytech/polkadot-sdk/pull/12387) I fixed a bug where `tload` and `sload` were always charged a fixed storage cost regardless of the actual storage size, which would have let a malicious actor spam storage loads without paying proportionally.